If your forecast and replenishment recommendations don't look right, here's a checklist to make sure your information is correct:

 View the sales history in Replenishment > Details.

-Then click on the Edit Forecast tab then Past Sales to see stockouts.
+View the Replenishment & Edit Forecast tab then Past Sales to see stockouts.

 Have your forecasted sales been updated?
-To see if there was a manual override for predicted sales, look at the Edit Forecast tab.
+To see if there was a manual override for predicted sales, look at past sales in the Replenishment & Edit Forecast tab.
 (Instructions above for navigation.)

 Any manual changes to forecasted sales will appear with a yellow outline.